-These may be pretty self-explanatory, but let’s go over them quickly to be sure.
+These may be self-explanatory, but let’s go over them quickly to be sure.

-Love and Use are any cookbooks or magazines that you have out in your kitchen routinely.
-These are the ones you use so often that you actually keep them in your kitchen so they are always close by.
+Love and Use are any cookbooks or magazines you have in your kitchen routinely.
+These are the ones you use so often that you keep in your kitchen, so they are always close by.

-Love and Look are any cookbooks or magazines that simply look good on a shelf.
-Whether that be in your kitchen or on a bookshelf in another room.
-These books are ones you love the look of but you aren’t necessarily dog-earing it up with frequent use.
+Love and Look are any cookbooks or magazines that look good on a shelf.
+Whether in your kitchen or on a bookshelf in another room, these books are ones you love the look of, but you aren’t necessarily dog-earing it up with frequent use.

-No Longer Use or Love are any cookbooks or magazines that you are ready to let go of.
+No Longer Use or Love are any cookbooks or magazines you are ready to let go of.
 Now, before you send these books off to the donation center, you may want to think of a giveaway friend or family member.
-Cookbooks can be quite expensive and for that reason passing them on is a great option.
-Maybe your niece just moved into her first home and would love a few cookbooks to get started with.
+Cookbooks can be quite expensive, and for that reason, passing them on is a great option.
+Maybe your niece just moved into her first home and would love a few cookbooks.

 Where should I keep my recipe binder and books?

-More often than not you are probably going to keep your recipe binder and most used recipe books in the kitchen since that is the place you will be using them the most.
-Remember, when organizing your home you are looking to make daily tasks as convenient as possible so if you have the room in your kitchen to keep these items, this might be your best solution.
+More often than not, you are probably going to keep your recipe binder and most used recipe books in the kitchen since that is the place you will be using them the most.
+Remember, when organizing your home, you are looking to make daily tasks as convenient as possible, so if you have room in your kitchen to keep these items, this might be your best solution.

 Do you meal plan?

-If you do, then your recipe binder might do better with your Weekly Planning Basket.
-This way you have all the supplies that you need when mapping out a menu for the week ahead.
-This is actually where I keep my own recipe binder.
+If you do, your recipe binder might do better with your Weekly Planning Basket.
+This way, you have all the supplies needed for planning meals.
+This is actually where I keep my recipe binder.
 On a shelf right next to my Weekly Planning Basket.

-This allows me to simply grab all the supplies I need when mapping out my week ahead and move onto the next step quite quickly; planning my weekly schedule.
+This allows me to grab all the supplies I need when mapping out my week ahead and move on to the next step quite quickly; planning my weekly schedule.

-The best part of having a recipe binder is how easy it is to use when you are creating a weekly or monthly meal plan.
-Inside, each recipe is organized by the main ingredients such as poultry or pork and all are tucked safely inside of their own page protector making them quite easy to move in and out.
+The best part of having a recipe binder is how easy it is to use when creating a weekly or monthly meal plan.
+Inside, each recipe is organized by the main ingredients, such as poultry or pork, and all are tucked safely inside a page protector, making them quite easy to move in and out.

-D/M PRO TIP: Use a clear pocket protector like this one to hold your recipes for the week along with your menu.
-This tip will really help you to remove the stress of dinner time since you will always know where your recipes are.
-Not only that but the visual reminder each morning will help you to pull out any meat that needs to be thawed for that day.
+D/M PRO TIP: Use a clear pocket protector like this one to hold your weekly recipes along with your menu.
+This tip will help you to remove the stress of dinner time since you will always know where your recipes are.
+Not only that, but the visual reminder each morning will help you to pull out any meat that needs to be thawed for that day.

-This might just be one of those decluttering and organizing projects that really pay off when finished.
-Having a system set up that allows you to find the recipes you need quickly is going to significantly cut down on some of that dinner time stress.
-And that, for me at least, is a bonus win big time!
+This might just be one of those decluttering and organizing projects that pay off when finished.
+Having a system that allows you to find the recipes you need quickly will significantly reduce some of that dinner-time stress.
+And that, for me at least, is a big bonus win!